 The CONNECT program studies SGM health by elucidating the complex mechanisms driving the health disparities of stigmatized populations.
 CONNECT’s Project VOICE explores how networks, venues, and neighborhoods function as risk environments for young men who have sex with men of different racial groups.
 The project also investigates how structural factors like stigma and discrimination may shape racial differences in risk environments.

 In addition to research projects, our Current Issues in LGBTQ Health lecture series highlights the importance of an intersectional lens in SGM health and wellbeing work.
-ISGMH’s 2018 State of LGBTQ Health Symposium will focus on these intersections, thanks to a Daniel I. Linzer Grants for Innovation in Diversity and Equity from the Office of the Provost awarded to Dr. Gaiba, ISGMH associate director.
+ISGMH’s 2018 State of Sexual and Gender Minority Health Symposium will focus on these intersections, thanks to a Daniel I. Linzer Grants for Innovation in Diversity and Equity from the Office of the Provost awarded to Dr. Gaiba, ISGMH associate director.
 As ISGMH expands, we continue to honor our commitment to investigating the intersections of race, stigma, and structural inequalities.

 Transgender participants are already included in many of our existing projects, and as ISGMH grows, we will continue to build our expertise on transgender health research.